Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

 This script will pull the `nf-core/sarek` code from GitHub that we will use in the second half of today's session, and will also pull all of the relevant files required to run it.

+Once the script completes, our working directory is fully set up.

+As a final step, go to VSCode's "File" menu and select "Open Folder...".
+Enter the full path to the `part1` directory in the text box:

+=== "Gadi (PBS)"

+    `/scratch/vp91/<username>/nextflow-on-hpc-materials/part1`

+=== "Setonix (Slurm)"

+    `/scratch/courses01/<username>/nextflow-on-hpc-materials/part1`

+Press Enter and the window will refresh.
+Now the window is loaded at today's working directory, since everything we will be doing in part 1 of this workshop will be within this folder.

-Once the script completes, we are fully set up and ready to get started with the workshop!
+We are now ready to get started with the workshop!